YiLi-2020/academic-kickstart/content/authors/admin/_index.md

 My research focuses on drug delivery and currently I lead a project on constructing a smart nanoplatform using one drug as the carrier to deliver another drug.

 Drug delivery is a highly multidisciplinary area.
 To me, it is just like playing LEGO-by organizing elements of different shapes and functions, we build brilliant gadgets.
-I enjoyed the process of implementing my ideas by hand and with nano “LEGO”, there is unlimited space for novel medicine revolutions-that is where the action is.
+I enjoy the process of implementing my ideas by hand and with nano “LEGO”, there is unlimited space for novel medicine revolutions-that is where the action is.